 Wendy’s Wonderful Kids (WWK) Recruiter

-We are looking for someone who to perform the essential functions of this position and is willing and able to work outside of normal business hours, with considerable flexibility with scheduling and travel.
-To perform the essential functions of the job, the WWK Recruiter must be able to use personal automobile, have a valid driver’s license in state of residency, and standard automobile liability insurance.
+This position requires willingness and ability to work outside normal business hours; considerable flexibility with scheduling and travel.
+To perform the essential functions of the job, the WWK Recruiter must be able to use personal automobile, have a valid driver’s license and registration in state of residency, and automobile liability insurance.

 Note: May require evening hours.
 Must occasionally attend specific agency functions in the evening and/or on weekends.
 Extensive local travel is required.